 For audiophiles, this is a great excuse to drop even more coin on a high fidelity amplifier to get the best possible sound out these already great speakers.
 For casual listeners, however, it can be an inconvenience to worry about amplification with what should be small and discreet bookshelf speakers.

 After testing songs of every conceivable genre, it’s clear that the Q Acoustics Concept 20 speakers are up to just about any challenge.
-For those looking to fill out the living room with clear, crisp, Hi-Fi sound, these bookshelf speakers from Q Acoustics are a no-brainer.
+For those looking to fill out the living room with clear, crisp, Hi-Fi sound, these stereo speakers from Q Acoustics are a no-brainer.

 The beauty of Polk Audio is in its ability to make quality stereo speakers that compete with the biggest name brands while keeping a lower price tag.
 Do these beautiful full range Polk Signature S60 towers stand up to the prowess of the Definite Technology BP9060x towers?
 Well, not exactly, but these are stellar speakers in their own right.

 Polk’s passive signature series speakers for home entertainment are designed to provide full and immersive sound and, for the most part, they hit the mark.
 The mid-range, which is the easiest to muddy up, is crystal clear and articulate no matter what sound is blasting through these almost four-foot tall towers.